bxdoan/bxdoan/README.md

 <div align="center">

-> Reject common sense to make the impossible possible.
+> It doesn’t do any good to pretend you can’t see what’s going on.

-> — Simon —
+> — Yuuya Mochizuki —

 </div>